The Day a Farm Errand Changed History — Modern Paraphrase | fresh.bible

 Here's one of those stories that only makes sense when you look back at it.
-A young man goes looking for some lost donkeys and accidentally walks into the most important meeting of his life.
+A young man goes looking for some lost donkeys and accidentally walks into the meeting that will reshape his identity, his future, and the future of an entire nation.
 From his perspective, it's the worst week — days of hiking through the wilderness, coming up empty, running out of food, and seriously considering giving up.

 But from God's perspective?
 Every step was right on schedule.
 And that tension — between what thought was happening and what was actually happening — is what makes this chapter so fascinating.

-The story opens by introducing us to a family from the tribe of Benjamin.
-There was a man named Kish — wealthy, well-connected, from a strong family line.
+The story opens by introducing us to a family from the tribe of .
+There was a man named — wealthy, well-connected, from a strong family line.
 And he had a son:

 That's a very specific physical description, and the author includes it on purpose. looked like a king.
 In a culture that valued stature and appearance as signs of strength and leadership, he was the obvious choice.
 He was the guy you'd cast in the role.